All Episodes

 Senate Intelligence Committee finds the attacks on the consulate in Benghazi were preventable.

-That's that story's out there.
+That story's out there.

-Iraq is being destroyed by Al-Qaeda.
+Iraq is being destroyed by al-Qaeda.

 Fallujah is just one place.

-I mean, we've we've decimated Al-Qaeda.
+I mean, we've decimated al-Qaeda.

-We've uh Al-Qaeda wasn't in Benghazi.
+Al-Qaeda wasn't in Benghazi.

-Uh Qaeda had nothing to do with that.
+Al-Qaeda had nothing to do with that.

 Al-Qaeda is about to retake and destroy Iraq.

-They have a thousand news items out there.
+We have a thousand news items out there.

-They're obsessing on three lane closures at the George Washington Bridge.
+They're obsessing on three-lane closures at the George Washington Bridge.

 And we all know why.